 Invited participation at the 30th anniversary exhibition of Estonian Museum of Architecture titled The Houses That We Need, curated by Jarmo Kauge.
 The work is also featured at the Royal Academy of Arts Summer Exhibition 2022 in London.
 For our proposal we dreamed up future landscapes where human instrumentalisation requires more inclusivity and less mono-everything.
 We are all matter afterall.

 The space of the future doesn’t belong to humans alone.
 From the standpoint of neomaterialism, space can be seen as a network where humans and non-humans – other living things and machinery and construction materials, too – operate (building, demolishing, cleaning, changing, etc).
-The allegory of water treatment plant focuses on eight characters or agents, who are part of the public that creates the space of the future.
+The allegory of sewage treatment plant focuses on eight characters or agents, who are part of the public that creates the space of the future.

 1. Organic Decay